 Good news: your muscles (and brain) have a memory of those past activities and in many ways it’s often EASIER to get back in to shape than it was the first time around.

 Think about it.
 You don’t have to convince yourself it’s possible because you already know that you have run before.
-That takes away part of the battle and of course now with more life experience you’re better equipped to push through discomfort.
+That takes away part of the battle.
+And, of course, now with more life experience you’re better equipped to push through discomfort.

 It’s one of the reasons so many top distance runners are older than athletes in other sports!